Slávka Zámečníková

 Soprano Slávka Zámecniková has been one of the most remarkable talents at least since her successes at the State Operas in Vienna and Berlin, at the Opéra de Paris, at the International May Festival in Wiesbaden, and as a prize-winner in various competitions, and justifies the greatest hopes.

-Highlights of the past seasons were her role debut as Donna Anna under the baton of Daniel Barenboim at the Berlin State Opera as well as her interpretation of the title role in Poppea at the State Operas in Vienna and Berlin.
-With Musetta (La Bohème) Slávka Zamecnikova made her celebrated debut at the Opéra de Paris.
-She made her acclaimed debut at the Vienna State Opera as Norina in Don Pasquale.
-In Wiesbaden she made her role debut as Contessa in Mozart's Le Nozze di Figaro at the International May Festival.
-Further highlights of her career were Nannetta under Zubin Mehta at the Staatsoper unter den Linden and Dircé in Medée.
-She returned to the Prague National Theater as Sophie in Werther.
+Highlights of recent seasons include her role debut as Donna Anna under the baton of Daniel Barenboim at the Berlin State Opera and her interpretation of the title role in Poppea at the State Operas in Vienna and Berlin.
+Slávka Zamecnikova made her acclaimed debut at the Opéra de Paris in Musetta (La Bohème).
+At the Vienna State Opera she was celebrated as Donna Anna, Micaela, Rosenkavalier-Sophie, Norina, Nannetta and Servilia.
+In San Francisco she appeared as Adina.
+In Wiesbaden, she made her role debut as Contessa in Mozart's Le Nozze di Figaro as part of the International May Festival.
+Further highlights of her career were Nannetta under Zubin Mehta at the Staatsoper Unter den Linden and Dircé in Medée.
+She returned to the Prague National Theatre as Sophie in Werther.

 Concert engagements have taken Slávka Zámecniková to the Konzerthaus Berlin, the Czech Philharmonic, the Elbphilharmonie Hamburg, the Philharmonie de Paris, the Rheingau Music Festival, the Hvorostovsky Festival in Krasnoyarsk, and with Mozart's Requiem to the Galina Vishnevskaya Opera Festival in Sochi.